 |Market capitalisation||$13.2 billion|

 There are currently 9.7 million Equitable shares held short by investors – that's known as Equitable's "short interest".
 This figure is 61.3% up from 6.0 million last month.

 There are a few different ways that this level of interest in shorting Equitable shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Equitable.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Equitable.